HYLES VESPERTILIO (Esper, 1780)

 Male Hyles vespertilio, Villach, Austria.
 Photo: © Tony Pittaway.

 Wingspan: 60--80mm.
-Forewing almost uniform slate-grey; hindwing reddish pink, with indistinct dark markings, which distinguish H. vespertilio from other species of Hyles.
-A certain amount of variation is exhibited: in f. salmonea Oberthür, no red on hindwing; in f. flava Black, hindwing yellow.
+Forewing almost uniform slate-grey; hindwing reddish pink, with indistinct dark markings, which distinguish Hyles vespertilio from other species of Hyles.
+A certain amount of variation is exhibited: in f. salmonea Oberthür there is no red on the hindwing; in f. flava Blachier the hindwing is yellow.

 ADULT BIOLOGY

-Whilst closely resembling H. euphorbiae in its feeding, copulating and activity behaviour, adults rest mostly on the ground, usually amongst rocks and pebbles (in a river-bed, for instance), with which their coloration blends.
+Whilst closely resembling Hyles euphorbiae (Linnaeus, 1758) in its feeding, mating and activity behaviour, adults rest mostly on the ground, usually amongst rocks and pebbles (in a river-bed, for instance), with which their coloration blends.

 FLIGHT-TIME